Draft/tentative syllabus for the MIT course offering in Spring 2018 — Updated February 9, 2018, sure to change!

 Afterwards, we’ll continue to do some advanced work on text using TextBlob, a Python library which provides wrappers for WordNet and NLTK and offers access to various corpora.

-Assigned for next week: As a free project, develop a system to compare two book-length texts such as those from Project Gutenberg.
+Assigned for next week: As a free project, develop a system to compare at least two book-length texts such as those from Project Gutenberg.
 You should trim the paratextual and license information from the files you are comparing.

 We consider how to use programming to do some basic statistics, for two important reasons: First, statistics is quite useful as a way of understanding all sorts of cultural data and can be used in developing artistic projects; second, this gives us the opportunity to see how Python and a particular variety of Processing, p5.js, can be used to do the same thing.
 Why do the same thing in two different programming languages?
 To show us that our ability as programmers is in some ways general.
 We are not just learning Python, but a new way of thinking and using computation.